Iceland: 6-Day Holiday Package Summer Around Iceland by Minibus

 Good to know

-Pick-up: select pick-up point when you book, or inform us later at help@booknordics.com
+Hotel pick-up: Please note your pick-up point when booking, or inform us at help@booknordics.com

 What to bring